-The Academy continues to grow and has 990 students on roll.
-Having opened a Sixth Form in September 2012, the number of post-16 learners now stands at 133 and is rising each year.
-Student numbers are increasing (at ages 11-16 and at 16-18) and the school exceeded its Planned Admission Number (with the agreement of the local authority and for the fifth year in succession) for its Year 7 cohort which started in September 2021.
+The Academy continues to grow and has 1,057 students on roll.
+This is the largest the school has ever been.
+Having opened a Sixth Form in September 2012, the number of post-16 learners now stands at 133.
+Student numbers are increasing year-on-year (at ages 11-16 and at 16-18) and the school exceeded its Planned Admission Number (with the agreement of the local authority for the sixth year in succession) for its Year 7 cohort which started in September 2022.
+This represented a record year for the school with 513 applications in total with 222 families placing Sir William Robertson Academy as their first preference.
+This is reflective of the burgeoning reputation and popularity of the school within our local community.
+High demand for places is expected to continue and can be seen again in applications received for September 2023 entry.